Vasi012/PP5-Predictive-Analysis/README.md

 	- lot,
 	- porch,
 	- wood deck,
-	- year built etc,
+	- year built etc.

 	For houses built between 1872 and 2010, and their respectively sale price.

-For the house profile provided by this dataset I have created the table from below which is was built up with a variable, meaning of each individual variable and units use to measure these variables.
+For the house profile provided in this dataset, I have created the table located below which has been built up with the variables provided by the dataset, and each individual meaning and units use to measure these variables.

 In any part of the project that you are on, and you don’t understand one of the categories that the analysis has been done, please refer to the below table.